davestewart/vue-class-store/README.md

 With Vue Class Store there's no refactoring data into components or abstracting into modules, writing mutations or mapping getters; you simply write and instantiate classes then work with them directly.

-Stores can be used locally or globally, outside or inside components, or even nested in other stores and are fully compatible with the Vue ecosystem – because they are transparently converted into `Vue` instances.
+Stores can be used locally or globally, outside or inside components, nested in other stores and are fully compatible with the Vue ecosystem (including Nuxt) because they are transparently converted into `Vue` instances.

-Working with stores in both the IDE and DevTools is easy as they are *just* classes, which means source maps, debugging and breakpoints work like you expect!
+Working with stores in both the IDE and DevTools is easy as they are *just* classes, which means source maps, debugging and breakpoints work like you expect:

 ![devtools](https://raw.githubusercontent.com/davestewart/vue-class-store/master/dev/devtools.png)